-Appointed by the President, the President’s Committee Co-Chairs lead the committee, which includes both public and private members.
-The public members consist of the heads of twelve federal agencies with cultural programs, including the National Endowments for the Arts and the Humanities, the Institute of Museum and Library Services, the U. S. Departments of Education, Treasury and State, the Smithsonian Institution, the Library of Congress, the National Gallery of Art and the John F. Kennedy Center for the Performing Arts.
-The private members are appointed by each administration, and represent some of the country’s most prominent and successful artists, actors, architects, dancers, authors, scholars, philanthropists and businesspeople.
+Appointed by the President, the President’s Committee Co-Chairs lead the Committee, which includes both public and private Members.
+The public Members consist of the heads of 12 federal agencies with cultural programs, including the National Endowments for the Arts and the Humanities, the Institute of Museum and Library Services, the U. S. Departments of Education, Treasury, and State, the Smithsonian Institution, the Library of Congress, the National Gallery of Art, and the John F. Kennedy Center for the Performing Arts.
+The private Members are appointed by each administration, and represent some of the country’s most prominent and successful artists, actors, architects, dancers, authors, scholars, philanthropists, and businesspeople.

 Government Members who serve ex-officio

 Paula E. Boggs is a Songwriter and the Lead Vocalist for the Paula Boggs Band.
 Previously, she was Executive Vice President, General Counsel, and Secretary of the Starbucks Corporation from 2002 to 2012.